Don’t Sleep on It: Preventing Drowsy Driving in Colorado

 Almost all drivers have experienced drowsy driving, and sometimes there’s nothing we can do to change that.
 If you’re regularly having trouble sleeping, or are experiencing insomnia, chances are you’ll be tired while driving.
 But if you follow these safety tips, you can greatly decrease the risk of accidents caused by lack of sleep.

 At Bachus & Schanker, LLC, your safety is important to us.
-If you or someone you know were injured in an accident related to drowsy driving, contact a knowledgeable Colorado personal injury lawyer who can evaluate your case and help get you the compensation you deserve.
+If you or someone you know were injured in an accident related to drowsy driving, contact our Denver car accident attorneys who can evaluate your case and help get you the compensation you deserve.

 Free Case Consultation